AnTheez/MedProfCoeF/README.md

 ## Customizing the Home Page

-The file `front-page.php` provides a simple layout with a hero section and three feature blocks.
-Edit this file or use Elementor to modify the design.
-To recreate the layout shown on <https://www.youware.com/project/ta165zxqf3>, open the WordPress editor with Elementor and replace the content blocks accordingly.
+The file `front-page.php` contains a hero section with two columns, feature highlights, and a contact placeholder.
+Edit the template or open the page with Elementor to add your own text and images.

 ## Developing

-You can edit the PHP templates and `style.css` to adjust fonts, colors, or layout.
-The theme only loads a minimal stylesheet, so most visual customization can be achieved using Elementor's page builder features.
+You can modify the PHP templates and `style.css` to change colors or layout.
+Elementor provides visual controls for additional customization.